Employees can get overpaid for a variety of reasons. When it happens, there are several basic options for getting the money back:

 Once you have calculated the corrected check, you can subtract the corrected net pay from the original net pay the employee received.
 That amount is what the employee owes.

 At this point, you can either have the employee write a check back to the company or deduct the difference in pay on the next scheduled payroll.
-If you are going to deduct it on the next payroll, the simplest thing to do is to put the amount in Individual Time Entry as post-tax deduction (such as Miscellaneous).
+If you are going to deduct it on the next payroll, the simplest thing to do is to put the amount in Individual Time Entry as a post-tax deduction (such as Miscellaneous).
 Contact DP Customer Service if you need assistance or a recommendation!